Dunkin’ Jelly Donut

 Display of donuts at Dunkin’ Donuts.

-As mentioned above, the 36 grams of carbohydrates contribute the greatest proportion of total calories.
-Carbs include one gram of dietary fiber and 13 grams total sugars.
+The 36 grams of carbohydrates per Dunkin’ jelly donut contribute the greatest proportion of total calories.
+Carbs include one gram of dietary fiber and 13 grams added sugars.

 According to the FDA, “added sugars are a nutrient to get less of.”
 The donut has about 55 calories from added sugars (21% of the total 250 calories).